zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 2.md

 There are 4 fields you need to notice in this tab

--	**Zoom Level:** It is used when previewing the store’s location on Google Map in backend and on the Store Listing page in frontend.
+**+ Zoom Level:** It is used when previewing the store’s location on Google Map in backend and on the Store Listing page in frontend.
 The higher number you set, the higher zoom-in level is.

--	**Store Latitude** and **Store Longitude:** You do not need to fill them out if you do not remember your store’s coordinates.
+**+ Store Latitude** and **Store Longitude:** You do not need to fill them out if you do not remember your store’s coordinates.
 If you pin a store directly from G-map, these fields will be filled automatically.

--	**Marker Icon:** You can upload an icon to use as store’s marker on G-map instead of the default pin icon.
+**+ Marker Icon:** You can upload an icon to use as store’s marker on G-map instead of the default pin icon.

 ***Note:***  When a store is created manually, the system will automatically get the coordinates based on the store address by using Google API.
 However, in some cases, this way may be not completely accurate.
 Therefore, the **Google Map Location** tab allows you to edit store coordinates manually.